HackingRepo/dssrf-js/SECURITY.md

 - environment details NodeJS version and os version

 You will receive a response as quickly as possible between 1 day and 3 days or even in hours depends in my situation.

 ---

+### Snyk Report

+You can also report to snyk if you not want via email, you can report it using [Snyk](https://snyk.io/vulnerability-disclosure).

+---